sydasif/ansible-networking-lab/README.md

 ### Installation

-Ansible can be installed on most of the Unix systems, with the only dependency of Python 2.7 or Python 3.5.
+Ansible can be installed on most Unix systems, with the only dependency of Python 2.7 or Python 3.5.
 Currently, the Windows operating system is not officially supported as the control machine.
-For installation, you can use ansible documentation [**website**](https://docs.ansible.com/ansible/2.9/installation_guide/index.html), its supports various kind of platform.
+For installation, you can use ansible documentation [**website**](https://docs.ansible.com/ansible/2.9/installation_guide/index.html), its supports various kinds of platforms.
 We will be installing Ansible on our Ubuntu machine.

 ```console
 sudo apt update